-Configuring the loopback adapter
+Step 2 - Configure the loopback adapter

-- 1. Open Control Panel and double-click Network and Sharing Centre - 2.
+- 1. Open Control Panel and click View Network status and tasks under Network and internet - 2.
 Click Change adapter settings - 3.
-Right-click the new loopback adapter and select Properties
+Right-click the new Loopback adapter and select Properties

-- 4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) - 5.
-Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP) with a full subnet mask, e.g. 192.168.2.20/32
+4. Un-check all items except Internet Protocol Version 4 (TCP/IPv4) as shown below

+5. Select Internet Protocol Version (TCP/IPv4), click Properties and configure the IP address to be the same as the Virtual Server (VIP) with a full subnet mask, e.g. 192.168.2.20/32 as shown below

-- 6. Click OK on the TCP/IP popup window, then click Close on the Local Area Connection window to save the new settings - 7.
-For Windows 2008, its not necessary to modify the interface metric on the advanced tab and should be left set to Automatic - 8.
-Now repeat the above process for all other Windows 2008 real servers
+- 6. Click OK on TCP/IP Properties, then click Close on Connection Properties to save and apply the new settings - 7.
+Now repeat the above process on the other Windows 2008 real servers

+N.B.
+For Windows 2008, it's not necessary to modify the interface metric on the advanced tab and should be left set to Automatic

-Configuring strong / weak host behavior
+Step 3 - Configure the strong / weak host behavior

-Windows XP and Windows Server 2003 use the weak host model for sending and receiving for all IPv4 interfaces and the strong host model for sending and receiving for all IPv6 interfaces.
+Windows Server 2000 and Windows Server 2003 use the weak host model for sending and receiving for all IPv4 interfaces and the strong host model for sending and receiving for all IPv6 interfaces.
 You cannot configure this behavior.
-The Next Generation TCP/IP stack in Windows Vista and Windows Server 2008 supports strong host sends and receives for both IPv4 and IPv6 by default.

-To ensure that the Windows 2008 is running in the correct mode to respond to the VIP, the following commands must be run in a command window on the real server:
+The Next Generation TCP/IP stack in Windows 2008 and later supports strong host sends and receives for both IPv4 and IPv6 by default.
+To ensure that the Windows 2008 is running in the correct mode to be able to respond to the VIP, the following commands must be run on each real server: